 It generally works this way, regardless of whether the content is coming from a computer connected to the headset, or if it is playing off a smartphone that is placed right in front of the lenses.
 In both cases, the actual display is not 360-degrees, but closer to 100-degrees—something you won’t really think about because looking all around feels like a full 360 experience.

-That works with head tracking, where sensors and other components inside help reduce latency to milliseconds, so that there is no lag between head movement and what appears onscreen.
-Look to the left, right, up, down or anywhere, and it should feel like everything is as smooth as it is under normal circumstances.
+This works with head tracking, where sensors and other components inside help reduce latency to milliseconds, so that there is no lag between head movement and what appears on screen.
+Look to the left, right, up, down, or anywhere, and it should feel like everything is as smooth as it is under normal circumstances.

 What can I see or play using VR?

 Depending on the type of headset you are using, the content can vary.
 Even so, there’s more and more of it coming out from developers.
 This can be something informative and educational about sharks—where you are placed under water to see them up close, or a game that turns your hands or controllers into virtual weapons.

 The breadth of content is pretty wide.
 Flying a spaceship, painting on an invisible canvas, walking a tightrope across tall skyscrapers, interacting with animals, seeing athletes up close, and plenty of games of varying design.